Moeflon/kiwicookie/README.md

 [List of delivered themes](https://github.com/kiwiboom/kiwicookie/wiki/Current-Themes)

 ## License
-This script uses the [Creative Commons Attribution-NonCommercial 3.0 Unported license](http://creativecommons.org/licenses/by-nc/3.0/legalcode).
+This script uses [our own license](https://raw.github.com/kiwiboom/kiwicookie/master/LICENSE) based on [Creative Commons Attribution-NonCommercial 3.0 Unported license](http://creativecommons.org/licenses/by-nc/3.0/legalcode).
 You can find an easy readable and clear explanation of the license [here](http://creativecommons.org/licenses/by-nc/3.0/).
 If you want to use this script for commercial purposes you can [contact us](mailto:info@lexerim.nl).